Grief Speaker & Certified Grief Educator

 I’m Ursula Darby, a Certified Grief Educator and public speaker with over 22 years of experience.
-I work with hosted conferences, workplaces, community organizations, and support groups to create real, honest conversations about grief and healing.
+I work with conferences, workplaces, women’s organizations, service clubs, and community-based events to create real, honest conversations about grief and healing.
 Based in Ontario and available worldwide, I offer interactive keynote-style talks and grief education sessions that leave audiences informed, supported, and equipped with tools they can use long after the event.

 Topics I Speak About